dlt-science/science-notes/blogs/NetZero/netzero.md

 ## Introduction

-ESG, an acronym that stands for Environmental, Social, and Governance, represents a paradigm shift in how businesses and investors evaluate the impact of their activities.
+ESG, an acronym that stands for Environmental, Social, and Governance, represents a paradigm shift in how businesses, financial systems, and investors evaluate the impact of their activities.
 While the three pillars—environmental, social, and governance—reflect distinct dimensions, our spotlight falls distinctly on the environmental realm, echoing the growing urgency to address climate change and environmental sustainability.

 Within the environmental spectrum, the concept of emissions is stratified into three critical scopes, each bearing a unique set of challenges and opportunities.